Chin Dae-je: Biography

 He became Minister of Information and Communication in February, 2003.

 He resigned from the government in early 2006, and ran for the governorship of Gyeonggi Province on the ruling Uri Party ticket.
 However he lost to Kim Moon-soo, the candidate of Grand National Party, as part of the widespread electoral revolt against the incumbent ruling party.
-He was however the only candidate to collect more than 30% of the votes by a ruling Uri-party candidate in all of the contests in the whole nation, except Governor Kim Wan-ju of Jeollabukdo.
+He was however the only candidate to collect more than 30% of the votes by a ruling Uri-party candidate in all of the contests in the whole nation, except Governor Kim Wan-ju of North Jeolla Province.

 He gave a plenary talk at International Solid State Circuit Conference (ISSCC), 2005.

 Chin was elected a member of the National Academy of Engineering in 2020 for innovations and industry leadership in semiconductor technology.
+In the same year, became a laureate of the Asian Scientist 100 by the Asian Scientist.